bishtanuj/dataStructure/TREE/Binary Search Tree/README.md

     * BSTs allow for efficient searching operations.
     * When searching for a specific value, we can traverse the tree by comparing the target value with the current node's value and moving left or right accordingly.
     * The search time complexity is logarithmic $O(log$ $n)$ on average, where $n$ is the number of nodes in the tree.

+4. **Insertion and Deletion**
+      * Insertion and deletion of nodes in a BST maintain the sorted order.
+      * When inserting a new value, we follow the tree structure to find the appropriate position.
+      * When deleting a node, we rearrange the tree while preserving the BST properties.

+5. **Inorder Traversal**
+      * Inorder traversal of a BST visits the nodes in ascending order.
+      * Starting from the leftmost node, we visit each node's left subtree, then the node itself, and finally its right subtree.

+6. **Balanced BSTs**
+      * A balanced BST minimizes the height of the tree.
+      * Balanced trees ensure efficient search, insertion, and deletion operations.
+      * Examples of balanced BSTs include AVL trees and Red - Black trees.